-Chapter 5 Reduced Form Modelling
+Reduced Form Modelling

 Reduced form models, also known as hazard rate models or intensity-based models form an approach to default complementary to the structural models.
 In structural models, default was directly linked to the value of the firm, and in the simplest versions, default times are predictable in the filtration available to traders.
 In contrast, reduced form models make the assumption that default is always a surprise, that is, a totally inaccessible stopping time.
-The firm value is not modelled, but rather attention is focussed on the instantaneous conditional probability of default.
-From the long list of works on reduced form models, we mention some of the pioneering papers: [15, 14, 16, 5].
+The firm value is not modeled, but rather attention is focussed on the instantaneous conditional probability of default.
+From the long list of works on reduced form models, we mention some of the pioneering papers: [18, 17, 19, 7].